sunrise-php/docs/docs/reference/controller-annotations.md

 ## Priority

-Sets the priority for a route.
+Sets a priority for a route.

 This rare annotation is used to assign a priority to a route.
 Avoid using it within a single project.
 It is intended for extending the router's functionality, such as when a provider supplies routes and you need to override them in your project.

-> 💡 **Tip**: This annotation can be applied not only to an action but also to a class and even to its parent classes.
+> This annotation can be applied not only to an action but also to a class and even to its parent classes.

-> 💡 **Tip**: This annotation allows you to override Swagger and OpenAPI document routes.
+> This annotation allows you to override Swagger and OpenAPI document routes.

-> ❗ **Important**: Do not overuse this annotation.

 ```php
 use Sunrise\Http\Router\Annotation\GetApiRoute;